Using Clickable Coverage

 What is Clickable Coverage?

 Clickable Coverage is a series of interactive industry and coverage-specific graphics that outline various risk factors and insurance solutions that impact individuals and businesses.
-We currently have over 40 graphics available with many more on the way.
-These images are professionally designed to feature well-researched insurance information to create a total wow factor for clients and prospects by offering a friendly and approachable way to learn about insurance topics, with a focus on the business and personal coverages that matter to them most.
+We currently have over 50 graphics available with many more on the way.
+These images are professionally designed and feature well-researched insurance information to create a total wow factor for clients and prospects by offering a friendly and approachable way to learn about insurance topics, with a focus on the business and personal coverages that matter to them most.

 Professionally designed and written, Clickable Coverage is a total wow factor!